- Detailed characteristics of a HyperFileSQL Classic database

 A list of files is generated for each deployment directory.
 By default, this list contains all the data files.

-This list can be modified in order to save the requested elements only.
+This list can be modified to save only the desired elements.

 A .LST file is generated for each list of files saved by clicking the "Save a list" button.